macfluffy/flask-lms/README.md

 - **Authentication & authorisation:** Not implemented yet.
 A production deployment must add secure login and role-based access (e.g., admin, teacher, read-only) to protect records.
 - **Data protection (PII):** The system handles names, emails, and addresses.
 In production, traffic must use TLS (HTTPS) and at-rest protection (e.g., encrypted volumes, restricted DB access).
 - **Error handling:** Some endpoints currently return raw database error details.
 Replace with sanitised error responses and structured error codes in production.
-- **Secrets & configuration:** Database credentials live in `.env` (excluded from Git).
+- **Configuration & credentials:** Database credentials live in `.env` (excluded from Git).
 Use strong, rotated passwords or managed secrets; never commit secrets to source control.
+- **Data minimisation:** The API intentionally limits what information is returned (e.g., enrolment endpoints only expose student names, not sensitive details like addresses or emails) to reduce unnecessary exposure of personal data.

 ## 🌟 Similar projects & inspiration
 Large-scale systems such as [Moodle](https://moodle.org/), [Blackboard](https://www.anthology.com/blackboard), and [Canvas](https://www.instructure.com/canvas) are widely used by schools and universities to manage courses, enrolments, and student data.